A snake will sometimes bite in self-defence if disturbed or provoked.

 In the UK, about 100 adder bites are reported each year.
 Most bites occur between June and August, with the number peaking during July.

 Deaths from adder bites are rare.
-There have only been 14 reported deaths since records began in 1876, with the last death occurring in 1975.
+There have been 14 reported deaths since records began in 1876, with the last death in 1975.

 Less than 10 UK residents are bitten by foreign snakes each year, either while travelling abroad or by captive snakes kept in this country.